 Snowflake provides a data warehouse built for the cloud, delivering a solution capable of solving problems for which legacy, on-premises and cloud data platforms were not designed.

 Teradata's portfolio of big data analytic solutions, integrated marketing applications, and services help organizations gain a sustainable competitive advantage with data.

-Snowflake is ranked 1st in Data Warehouse with 39 reviews while Teradata is ranked 7th in Data Warehouse with 5 reviews.
-Snowflake is rated 8.4, while Teradata is rated 8.2.
+Snowflake is ranked 1st in Data Warehouse with 41 reviews while Teradata is ranked 7th in Data Warehouse with 6 reviews.
+Snowflake is rated 8.4, while Teradata is rated 8.0.
 The top reviewer of Snowflake writes "Fast, convenient and requires almost no administration".
-On the other hand, the top reviewer of Teradata writes "Good data warehousing, scalable, and offers good functionality".
-Snowflake is most compared with Microsoft Azure Synapse Analytics, Amazon Redshift, Firebolt, Vertica and Oracle Autonomous Data Warehouse, whereas Teradata is most compared with Oracle Exadata, SQL Server, Amazon Redshift, Oracle Database and Vertica.
+On the other hand, the top reviewer of Teradata writes "Good performance, flexible, easy to tune queries, and scales well".
+Snowflake is most compared with Microsoft Azure Synapse Analytics, Amazon Redshift, Firebolt, Vertica and Oracle Autonomous Data Warehouse, whereas Teradata is most compared with Oracle Exadata, SQL Server, Amazon Redshift, Oracle Database and Microsoft Azure Synapse Analytics.
 See our Snowflake vs. Teradata report.